-- instead of calling the takeout method, we're now generating a pair of takeout_requested / takeout_ready events; - instead of a long list of methods that shall be implemented to integrate the partner's API, we now have a long list of context entities and events they generate; - and with regards to technological progress, we've changed nothing: now we have deprecated fields and events instead of deprecated methods.
+- instead of calling the takeout method, we're now generating a pair of takeout\requested/takeout\ready events; - instead of a long list of methods that shall be implemented to integrate the partner's API, we now have a long list of context objects fields and events they generate; - and with regards to technological progress, we've changed nothing: now we have deprecated fields and events instead of deprecated methods.

 And this remark is totally correct.
 Changing API formats doesn't solve any problems related to the evolution of functionality and underlying technology.
-Changing API formats serves another purpose: to make the code written by developers stay clean and maintainable.
-Why would strong-coupled integration (i.e. making entities interact via calling methods) render the code unreadable?
+Changing API formats solves another problem: how to make the code written by developers stay clean and maintainable.
+Why would strong-coupled integration (i.e. coupling entities via methods) render the code unreadable?
 Because both sides are obliged to implement the functionality which is meaningless in their corresponding subject areas.
-Code that integrates vending machines into the system must respond "ok" to the contactless delivery request - so after a while, these implementations would comprise a handful of methods that just always return true (or false).
+And these implementations would actually comprise a handful of methods to say that this functionality is either not supported at all, or supported always and unconditionally.

-The difference between strong coupling and weak coupling is that the field-event mechanism isn't obligatory for both actors.
+The difference between strong coupling and weak coupling is that the field-event mechanism isn't obligatory to both sides.
 Let us remember what we sought to achieve:

-- a higher-level context doesn't know how low-level API works - and it really doesn't; it describes the changes that occur within the context itself, and reacts only to those events that mean something to it; - a low-level context doesn't know anything about alternative implementations - and it really doesn't; it handles only those events which mean something at its level and emits only those events that could happen under its specific conditions.
+- a higher-level context doesn't actually know how low-level API works and it really doesn't; it describes the changes that occur within the context itself, and reacts only to those events that mean something to it; - a low-level context doesn't know anything about alternative implementations and it really doesn't; it handles only those events which mean something at its level and emits only those events that could actually happen under its specific conditions.

-It's ultimately possible that both sides would know nothing about each other and wouldn't interact at all, and this might happen with the evolution of underlying technologies.
+It's ultimately possible that both sides would know nothing about each other and wouldn't interact at all.
+This might actually happen at some point in the future with the evolution of underlying technologies.